-Your precious pooch brings you daily joy, but also coughing, sneezing, itchy eyes and other uncomfortable allergic symptoms.
+Your precious pooch brings you daily joy, but also coughing, sneezing, itchy eyes, and other uncomfortable allergic symptoms.
 You're not alone: Approximately 15 to 20 percent of Americans suffer from animal allergies, according to the ASPCA.
-No need to give your furry best friend away -- bathing him every two weeks can help reduce allergens.
+No need to give your furry best friend away, because bathing him every two weeks can help reduce allergens.
 Regular bathing just might be one of the best home remedies for dog allergies.

-Bathing your pooch will help keep him fresh and clean, and wash those allergens down the drain that are making you sick.
-Don't share your own shampoo with Fido.
+Don't share your own shampoo with your dog.
 Shampoos for humans have their own specially formulated pH level and use strong detergents that can irritate your dog's sensitive skin.
-Ask your vet which brand of shampoo she recommends for the most effective removal of allergens.
-Giving Fido regular baths will also help remove allergens that he collects from the outdoors, such as pollen, which many allergic individuals are also sensitive to.
+Ask your vet which brand of shampoo is the most effective for removal of allergens.
+Giving your dog regular baths will also help remove the extra allergens that he collects from the outdoors, such as pollen, which many allergic individuals are also sensitive to.